An extremal problem for the Bergman kernel of orthogonal polynomials: Introduction

 exists and $0\leq \lambda_{\infty}(\nu,z)\leq 1$.
 It has been verified by explicit computations in \cite{BLOC} that if: \\[5pt] i) $K=[-1,1]$ and $z_{0}$ is real or purely imaginary, \\ ii) $K=\bar \D:=\{z\in \C: |z|\leq 1\}$ and $|z_{0}|>1$, \\[5pt] certain sequences of optimal prediction measures $\nu_{n}$ tend weak-* to a limit, namely

 where $\hat\delta_{z_{0}}$ denotes the balayage measure of $\delta_{z_{0}}$, the point mass at $z_0$, onto $K$.
 The authors of \cite{BLOC} have conjectured that this convergence holds true more generally.
 It is the aim of the present paper to show that the conjecture holds true for a more general class of compact sets $K$ and points $z_{0}$ outside of~$K$.
-Namely, our main result is the following theorem. \begin{theorem} Assume $K$ is a compact subset bounded by a curve $\Gamma\in C(2,\alpha)$, $0<\alpha<1$ (i.e.\ $\Gamma$ can be parameterized by a function of class $C(2,\alpha)$).
+Namely, our main result is the following theorem. \begin{theorem} Assume $K$ is a compact subset bounded by a curve $\Gamma\in C(2,\alpha)$, $0<\alpha<1$ (i.e.,\ $\Gamma$ can be parameterized by a function of class $C(2,\alpha)$).
 For $z_0\in \Omega$, any sequence of optimal prediction measures $\{\nu_{n}\}_n$ tends weak-* to $\hat\delta_{z_{0}}$, the balayage of $\delta_{z_{0}}$ onto $\Gamma$. \end{theorem}

+Here, $C(k,\alpha)$ denotes the class of $k-$times continuously differentiable functions with $k-$th derivative satisfying a Lipschitz condition of order $\alpha$.

 After some general preliminaries in the next section, in section 3 we complement the study in \cite{BLOC} of the case of $K=\bar\D$, the closed unit disk.
 We show in Theorem \ref{optim-D} that for $z\in \D$, the balayage $\hat\delta_{z}$ to $ \T :=\partial \D$ is the unique maximizer of $\lambda_{\infty}(\mu,z)$ from (\ref{def-lamb-inf}) among $\mu\in \mathcal M(\T)$.
-We then study the more general case of $K$ bounded by a real analytic curve $\Gamma$ in section 4.
+We then study the more general case of $K$ bounded by a $C(1,\alpha)$ curve $\Gamma$ in Section \ref{C1}, and then by a $C({2,\alpha)}$ curve in Section \ref{C2}.
 To derive Theorem \ref{keyth} in this setting, for $z\in \Omega$ we make a connection between $\tilde \lambda_{\infty}(\nu,z)$, a modification of $\lambda_{\infty}$ for measures $\nu$ supported on $\Gamma$, with $\lambda_{\infty}(\Phi_{*}\nu,1/\bar{\Phi(z)})$ where $\Phi_{*}\nu$ is the push-forward of $\nu$ on $\T$, $\Phi$ being a conformal map from the exterior of $\Gamma$ to the exterior of $\T$.
-The extension to the case $\Gamma\in C(2,\alpha)$ is then easily obtained by appealing to a classical estimate on Faber polynomials.
-An outline of the proof is given at the beginning of section 4.2, followed by the details.
-We conclude with an interesting observation on the distinction between the cases of $K$ being a curve versus $K$ being an arc.
+After some preliminary results, an outline of the proof is given in Section \ref{C1}, followed by the details.
+We conclude with an interesting observation on the distinction between the cases of $K$ being a curve versus $K$ being an arc. \\[5pt] {\bf Acknowledgements}: We would like to thank the referee for several useful suggestions, including a shorter proof of Theorem 3.2.